skjolber/async-stax-utils/README.md

 [Apache 2.0]

 # Obtain
-The project is based on [Maven] and is pending release to  Maven central repository.
+The project is based on [Maven] and is available at Maven central repository.

 Example dependency config: